Household responsibility system: Overview

+Agricultural production increased under the household responsibility system, which in Chinese Marxist discourse was described as liberating the productive forces.

 History

 1977–1978: Preparation period

 By the late 1970s, China's collectivization and centralization of agricultural production faced several challenges, of which the shortage of agricultural products was the most urgent and serious.
 Droughts in rural areas resulted in serious food supply crises in urban regions.
-Many farmers and members of the People's Commune began thinking about new ways of agricultural production.
+Some dissatisfied peasants began redistributing land to households on the condition that each would contribute output to the government.
 In 1978, 18 households in Xiaogang, Anhui came up with a new arrangement where each household was responsible for their profit and losses of production, which was known as the first trial of the household responsibility system.

 In December 1978, the Third Plenary Session of the 11th Central Committee of the Chinese Communist Party was held in Beijing.
 During the meeting, the Decision of the Central Committee of the Communist Party of China on Accelerating Agricultural Development was passed, which proposed "devolving production responsibility to production units" (包产到组).
 However, the policy still prohibited delegating production responsibility to households (包产到户).

 Initially, these policies were only allowed as an exception applicable to poor and remote areas where peasants struggled for subsistence.
 A political disagreement developed over whether household contracting should also be permitted in places where collective farming had performed well.
 Opponents of household contracting included leaders who believed it would be a backwards step ideologically, as well as provincial leaders who anticipated that household contracting would weaken mechanized agricultural production.